 In the Measure phase of the DMAIC process in Six Sigma, there are many types of statistical parameters that graduates of Lean Six Sigma Green Belt training or other Online Six Sigma courses should know.
-Measures of Central Tendency serves to locate the center of the distribution.
+Measures of Central Tendency serve to locate the center of the distribution.
 However, they do not reveal how the items are spread out on either side of the center.
 To understand the spread of the data, Lean Six Sigma practitioners need to understand relative and absolute measures of dispersion.
 This characteristic of a frequency distribution is commonly referred to as ‘Dispersion’.
 The word ‘Dispersion’ refers to the lack of uniformity in the sizes or quantities of the items of a group or series of data.
 The word ‘Dispersion’ may also be used to indicate the spread of the data.
 It is a great way of showing how quantitative data is spread relative to the center point of the data.

 Let’s have a detailed look at absolute measures of dispersion and how they are used in Six Sigma practices.

 Dispersion and Uniformity

 In a series of data, all the items or observations are not equal.
-There is difference or variation among the values.
+There is a difference or variation among the values.
 The degree of variation is evaluated by various relative and absolute measures of dispersion.
 Small dispersion indicates high uniformity of the items, while large dispersion indicates less uniformity.

 Absolute and Relative Measures of Dispersion Difference

-There are two kinds of measures of dispersion, namely:
+There are two types of measures of dispersion, namely:

 - Absolute measures of dispersion